Kaelygon/ukaelAudio/style.md

 ## Implementation file and header structure
 Implementation and main() files are interchangeably called source files which can be confusing, hence they should be referred as *main* and *implementation* files, unless you are referring to both.

+Each variant that uses kaelMacros.h, has to have own include of it since variables are limited to file scope in object files.

 Let's say we have kaelygon/module/module.h that has multiple variants which are built into their own object files
 #### Variant Header file
 ```C